An Introduction to the 24-Month STEM OPT Extension

 Those interested in applying for the STEM OPT Extension must contact their International Student Advisor well before the end of their standard Post-Completion OPT authorization period (the expiration date listed on their OPT EAD Card), to allow for ample time for advising, issuance and mailing of the new I-20 with the STEM OPT recommendation.
 The application for the STEM OPT Extension must be submitted and received by USCIS prior to the expiration date of the current OPT EAD Card.

-The STEM OPT Extension may be issued for a prior STEM degree obtained by the student.
+The STEM OPT Extension may be issued for a prior STEM degree obtained by the student, as long as that student is in a current period of post-completion OPT.
 Students may apply for the STEM Extension once per degree level, two times, over the course of their career.

 Information on the 24 Month OPT STEM Extension